ololduck/libwebnovel/README.md

   - [x] libread
   - [x] freewebnovel
   - [x] royalroad
+  - [ ] scribblehub - May be complicated because of cloudflare
   - [ ] suggestions?
 - [ ] implement an `async` version to get a better throughput.
 May be important for images?